huntertran/blog/source/_posts/20220417-Count-down-timer-with-VBA-in-PowerPoint.md

 ![developer checkbox](https://i.imgur.com/dfBmCb7.png)

 Now we need to add new Macros.
-Click the `Developer` tab on the ribbon, then click `Macros`
+Click the `Developer` tab on the ribbon, then click `Macros.`

 ![macro](https://i.imgur.com/fJXNbzC.png)